99 Flake

-A 99 Flake, 99 or ninety-nine is an ice cream cone with a Cadbury Flake inserted in the ice cream.
-The term can also refer to the half-sized Cadbury-produced Flake bar, itself specially made for such ice cream cones, and to a wrapped product marketed by Cadbury “for ice cream and culinary use”.
+A 99 Flake or simply 99 (also ninety-nine) is an ice cream cone with a Flake inserted into it, commonly sold by ice cream vans in the United Kingdom and Ireland.

-Created at the Cadbury's factory in Birmingham, England, the flake was originally designed to be a cuboid and to fit into a wafer.
-By 1930, Cadbury's was selling half-length Flake "99s" specifically for serving in an ice cream cone.
+Created at the Cadbury's factory in Birmingham, England, the Flake was originally designed to be a cuboid and to fit into a wafer.
+By 1930, Cadbury's was selling half-length Flake "99s" specifically for serving in ice cream cones.